What the law means for you

 - If your plan covers dependents, coverage must be offered up to age 26.

 Grandfathered plans don’t have to cover preventive services at no cost to you.
-For individual plans, there is also no guarantee of coverage.
-You can be turned down because of your health.
+They also are not required to cover your pre-existing conditions.

 Grandfathered plans are different in other ways as well.